44 Free To-Do List & Checklist Templates (Word, Excel, PDF)

 Put the list somewhere you can see it

-Finally, an important reminder, always put your to-do list in a place where you constantly see it.
+Finally, as an important reminder, always put your list in a place where you constantly see it.
 You may think you will remember everything, but trust me, this does not apply to everyone.

 Seeing a list of tasks constantly can motivate you to get things done.
-You can carry your to-do list with you all the time.
-Or you can put it in your bathroom’s mirror, at the fridge door, your car’s dashboard, or someplace where it will be in your place.
+You can carry it with you all the time.
+Or you can put it in your bathroom mirror, at the fridge door, on your car’s dashboard, or someplace else.

 Update your lists

-Always start your day by taking a quick look at your daily to-do list and determine whether the tasks are reasonable or not.
+Always start your day by taking a quick look at your daily to-do list and determining whether the tasks are reasonable or not.
 Then, update it.
 Otherwise, your list will become obsolete.

-Estimate the time required for completing each task on your to-do list in advance and update it at frequent intervals.
-I will recommend you update your to-do list daily.
-Always keep in mind that proper planning can cut down the execution time in many cases.
+Estimate the time required for completing each task in advance and update it at frequent intervals.
+I will recommend that you update it daily.
+Always keep in mind that proper planning can cut down on execution time in many cases.
 So, always take your time while planning your daily schedule.

 Frequently Asked Questions